antoggle/DevSecOps_Security_Demo_2/README.md

 # 🛡️ DevSecOps CI/CD Security Demo

-This project simulates a basic DevSecOps pipeline with integrated security checks using GitHub Actions, Semgrep (SAST), and OWASP Dependency-Check (SCA).
+The aim of my project is to simulate a basic DevSecOps pipeline with integrated security checks using GitHub Actions, Semgrep (SAST), and OWASP Dependency-Check (SCA).
 It's designed to demonstrate foundational skills in secure development pipelines — especially for entry-level security roles or junior DevSecOps/ AppSec engineers.

 ## 🧩 Tools Used
 - **GitHub Actions**: Automate security scans on every push/PR